pseandersson/hyperbolic-algo/README.md

 The number of zeros column and the NaN column, those numbers are excluded from the averaging.
 The averaging is of 100000 points, so that the total number of samples is then 100000 plus the zero and NaN count.

+The simplified version does produce more zero-value results which support the hypothesis of being a numerical hard problem.

 The high error in the single precision case have not been investigated, and is to be considered a todo item.

 ## Discussion